CryptoExperts/VRAPS/README.md

 ```

-Above is an output example of RP verification for the $ISW$ 3-share multiplication gadget, with default verbosity `-v 0` and `Coeff_max = 4`.
+Above is an output example of RP verification for the ISW​ 3-share multiplication gadget, with default verbosity `-v 0` and `Coeff_max = 4`.
 The tool starts by outputting the description of the gadget :

 ```
 Gadget with 2 input(s),  1 output(s),  3 share(s)